 Only 5'1", but the tallest thing in the lower 48 for just a minute

 I had grand plans to keep hiking after I got back to camp, but I decided against it.
 A 16-mile day hike to Whitney seemed productive enough for the day.
-Judging by the number of tents around that night, I don't think I was the only one who decided to stay another night.
+Judging by the number of tents around that night, I wasn't the only one who decided to stay another night.